rustamgasanov/blog/source/_posts/2016-02-24-dockerize-your-project-part-2-building-rails-and-postgres-images-with-docker-compose.markdown

 I picked <a href="https://hub.docker.com/r/phusion/baseimage/" target="_blank">phusion/baseimage:0.9.18</a> as a base for our new image because it's ligthweight and `ubuntu` inside is prepared to run as a `docker` container.
 We are going to add `ruby 2.3`, `bundler` and js-runtime(`nodejs`) to it.

-Open your favorite redactor and create the `Dockerfile` with the following content:
+Open your favorite text editor and create the `Dockerfile` with the following content:

 ```
 $ cat Dockerfile